-This French toast casserole can be made ahead the night before so that all you have to do is pop it in the oven then next morning.
+This Blueberry French Toast Casserole can be made ahead the night before so that all you have to do is pop it in the oven the next morning.
 Perfect for holiday breakfasts or brunch gatherings.

 Are you ready for Christmas yet?
 I’m just starting to get there since we finally have a tree up!

 We almost didn't have a Christmas tree this year, as we will be traveling.
 But then, my husband came home with a pass for us to pick out a tree from a nearby national forest.
 Yes, in Colorado you can actually go into the forest and cut down your own Christmas tree.
 How awesome is that!

 We headed out on Sunday afternoon and after walking through the woods for about 30 minutes finally circled back to the very first tree we saw (sorry honey!) chopped it down, and tied it to our car to head home.

 It’s a tiny tree – very Charlie Brownish – and fits perfectly at the entrance of our home.
 We decided to decorate it with simple homemade ornaments the kids made.
 Snowflakes, finger-knitted garland, candy canes.
 I couldn’t love it more, and I think this may be the start of a new family tradition.